-Modern business intelligence analyzes and transforms data from numerous sources into highly visual charts, reports, and dashboards in a matter of minutes.
-These insights are no longer constrained to the back-office desktop they are accessible online anytime and across a host of mobile devices and native applications.
+Modern business intelligence analyzes and transforms data from up to 80 sources into highly visual charts, reports, and dashboards in a matter of minutes.
+These insights are no longer constrained to the back-office desktop they are accessible online anytime and across a host of mobile devices and native apps.

 Modern BI is capable of integrating seamlessly with third-party, cloud-based services or legacy systems, and Microsoft’s Power BI is one of the premier options for companies running Acumatics, NDesk, SweetIQ, Web APIs, UserVoice, Github, Twilio and others.
 User-defined dashboards combined with customized visuals, live streaming, and interactive features make it an even more attractive option.

-These insights can be used to optimize future behavior and improve an organization’s products and services, as well as the customer experience.
-SMBs can leverage user-centric analytical tools easily with robust capabilities such as:
+These insights can be used to optimize future behavior and improve an organization’s products and services.
+Small businesses can now leverage user-centric analytical tools with robust capabilities such as:

 Cloud-based Power BI empowers teams to pull data from operational systems, sensors, and external sources – explore relationships between them, spot trends and predict ends – and then share routinely updated visual and statistical reports to multiple recipients whenever and wherever they are.